Polish settlement in the Philippines: History

-Although there is evidence that Polish settlement in the Philippines began during the Spanish period, and while there certainly was interaction between the two countries, any history of the Polish community in the Philippines prior to the end of the 19th century is virtually unknown.
+Although there is evidence that Polish settlement in the Philippines began during the Spanish period, and while there certainly was interaction between the two countries, any history of the Polish community in the Philippines before the end of the 19th century is virtually unknown.
 As early as 1618 though, Poles were already recorded as being among the nationalities seen in old Manila.

 It is believed that the first documented case of a Pole setting foot into the Philippines was that of Wojciech Męciński, a Jesuit missionary from Kraków who participated in missionary activities in Japan, China and Vietnam.
 In 1642, Męciński arrived in Manila from Vietnam along with a large group of fellow Jesuits, where they were greeted by Governor-General Sebastián Hurtado de Corcuera.
 Męciński stayed in Manila for a few months before he was deployed on his second visit to Japan, where he was martyred in Nagasaki on March 23, 1643.

 The second Pole to arrive in the Philippines was another Jesuit missionary, Jan Chryzostom Bąkowski from Częstochowa.
 Bąkowski initially participated in missionary activities in China, particularly in Jiangsu.
 However, he was arrested and sent to Canton, where after being unable to deal with being kept in forced isolation, he departed for Manila.
-While in Manila, he participated in evangelizing among the Chinese Filipino community until his death in 1731.
+While in Manila, he participated in evangelizing among the Chinese Filipino community until he died in 1731.
 Aside from Bąkowski, several Polish Catholic clergy have also stayed in the Philippines, including Władysław Michał Zaleski, who served as papal delegate to the East Indies from 1886 to 1916, and Józef Wiśniewski, who served as a missionary in the Philippines prior to becoming a chaplain in the Polish Army, where he was arrested by the Germans in 1940 and died at the Dachau concentration camp.